Ant-Inspired Density Estimation via Random Walks: Random-Walk-Based Density Estimation

-Each $c_j$ is the sum of highly correlated random variables -- due to the slow mixing of the grid, if two agents collide at round $r$, they are much more likely to collide in successive rounds.
-However, by bounding the strength of this correlation, we are able to give strong bounds on the moments of the distribution of each $c_j$, showing that it is sub-exponential.
-It follows that $\tilde d = \frac{1}{t} \sum_{j=1}^n c_j$, is also sub-exponential and hence concentrates strongly around its expectation, the true density $d$.
+The key to bounding collision correlations is bounding the probability of a re-collision between two randomly walking agents in round $r+m$, assuming a collision in round $r$, which we do in Lemma \ref{collideprobbound} below.\footnote{In fact, we prove a stronger result, giving a bound on the re-collision probability conditioned on the random walk taken by one of the agents in rounds $r+1,...,r+m$.
+As discussed in Section \ref{sec:decomp}, it will later be necessary to condition on this walk to ensure that the number of collisions between the agent and each other agent (i.e., $c_1,...,c_n$) are independent.} Each $c_j$ is the sum of highly correlated random variables $c_j(1),...,c_j(t)$.
+Due to the slow mixing of the grid, if two agents collide at round $r$, they are much more likely to collide in successive rounds.
+However, by bounding this re-collision probability, we are able to give strong moment bounds for the distribution of each $c_j$.
+We bound not only its variance, but all higher moments.
+This allows us to show that the average $\tilde d = \frac{1}{t} \sum_{j=1}^n c_j$ falls close to its expectation $d$ with high probability, giving Theorem \ref{naturalAlgoThm}.

-We first bound the probability of a re-collision in round $r+m$, assuming a collision in round $r$: